ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 ##### Implementing Outbound Custom Authentication Mechanism

-The user can implement a custom version of the AuthHandler and AuthProvider with the use of the object equivalency pattern as follows.
+You can implement a custom version of the `AuthHandler` and `AuthProvider` with the use of the object-equivalency pattern as follows.
 With that, the `http:Client` can be enforced with custom authentication and authorization mechanisms.

 ```ballerina
 public class OutboundCustomAuthHandler {